Mokoena2000/KnowYourSlang/README.md

 # Oblective

-Making day to day communicasion in SA easier with most common used word to make communication easier
+Making day to day communicasion in SA easier with most common used word to make communication lekker

 Have fun and remember HULLE WIETIE WAT ONS WIETIE